 New Rule: Consider both buying and renting.
 Don’t be too picky if you rent.

 What about the worry of buying in the wrong part of the town?

-That old rule of renting first probably came out before the Internet era.
+That old rule of renting first probably came out before the internet era.
 Now locals get their information online anyway.
 You can get the same information when you’re remote.

 You see where stores and other facilities are on Google Maps.
 You have satellite view and street view of neighborhoods.
 You see real-time traffic from DOT cameras.
 You see voting results, school test scores, air quality indexes, and whatever aspects you care about.
 You can read the local newspaper and watch the local television stations online.
 You can join local Facebook groups and see what’s going on there.
-When you combine Internet research with a couple of field trips, you don’t really need to live there for a year.
+When you combine online research with a couple of field trips, you don’t really need to live there for a year.